fbpx

 “Really?
 Then why are there foot-tall weeds in your garden?”

 One of the great gardening myths is that landscape fabric will suppress the weeds in your garden for years.
-Sold under many trade names and made from an assortment of materials varying from plastic films to renewable sources, weed barriers are also sometimes impregnated with herbicides and fertilizers.
+Sold under many trade names and made from an assortment of materials, from plastic films to renewable sources, weed barriers are sometimes impregnated with herbicides and fertilizers.

 An experienced gardener learns that weed barriers defy logic, strangle plants, and decimate soil.
-Weed seeds largely move by air or animal and are deposited in the mulch or organic material on top of the weed barrier – mulch which doesn’t decompose as it should because the weed barrier doesn’t allow it to contact the soil.
+Weed seeds largely move by air or animal.
+They are deposited in the mulch or organic material on top of the weed barrier—mulch that doesn’t decompose as it should because the weed barrier doesn’t allow it to contact the soil.

-Now to be fair, landscape fabric has its uses.
-It was developed for use in commercial agriculture and it’s highly effective in that capacity.
+Now, to be fair, landscape fabric has its uses.
+It was developed for commercial agriculture, and it’s highly effective in that capacity.
 But it’s less than useless in perennial home gardens and can actually do a lot of damage to your plants and soil.

 The facts about landscape fabric as weed barriers

-In agricultural fields, especially those tended by hand, weed fabric is placed on top of the soil and the plants are installed through it, with an ample cutout so the plant can receive enough water and fertilization.
+In agricultural fields, especially those tended by hand, weed fabric is placed on top of the soil, and plants are installed through it, with an ample cutout so the plant can receive enough water and fertilization.
 Nothing is placed on top of the fabric so that water, fertilization, air, and gas exchange can take place.
-The fabric is in effect a mulch.
+The fabric is, in effect, a mulch.

-In home gardens, plant roots, especially of large shrubs and trees, become entangled in landscape fabric.
+In home gardens, plant roots, especially of large shrubs and trees, become entangled in the landscape fabric.

 I’ve seen it often during renovations – roots of perennials spread across the top of the landscape fabric just below the soil surface or become entwined in the weed barrier.
 As a result, the roots don’t grow deep in the soil as they should.
-The root systems of healthy trees and shrubs must grow at least as wide as their drip line, and usually a few feet deep, but weed barriers restrict this growth.
-The lack of deeply penetrating roots make the tree or shrub easily toppled by high winds and very susceptible to drought.
-These pics from the University of Florida Extension service illustrate how landscape fabric girdles tree roots.
+The root systems of healthy trees and shrubs must grow at least as wide as their drip line and usually a few feet deep, but weed barriers restrict this growth.
+The lack of deeply penetrating roots makes the tree or shrub easily toppled by high winds and very susceptible to drought.

 Tough weeds most definitely will grow through weed fabrics.